 |---|---|---|---|---|

-| Named User | Full transactional access — all functions within licensed suites; read and write | Per individual — one licence per person | Highest ($$$) | Must be assigned to specific individuals; no sharing permitted |
+| Named User | Full transactional access to all functions within licensed suites.
+Read and write. | Per individual.
+One licence per person. | Highest ($$$) | Must be assigned to specific individuals.
+No sharing permitted. |

-| Moderate User | Limited transactional access — restricted to specific functions within licensed suites | Per individual — one licence per person | Medium ($$) | Access must be technically restricted to moderate-level functions only |
+| Moderate User | Limited transactional access.
+Restricted to specific functions within licensed suites. | Per individual.
+One licence per person. | Medium ($$) | Access must be technically restricted to moderate-level functions only. |

-| Inquiry User | Read-only access — view data without creating or modifying records | Per individual — one licence per person | Lower ($) | Any write transaction (even accidental) violates the inquiry-only restriction |
+| Inquiry User | Read-only access.
+View data without creating or modifying records. | Per individual.
+One licence per person. | Lower ($) | Any write transaction, even accidental, violates the inquiry-only restriction. |

-| Concurrent User | Full access — but shared across a pool; limited by simultaneous sessions | Peak simultaneous sessions — e.g., 50 concurrent licences shared among 200+ users | Variable (cost-effective for shift work) | Must monitor peak usage; exceeding the concurrent limit = compliance violation |
+| Concurrent User | Full access but shared across a pool.
+Limited by simultaneous sessions. | Peak simultaneous sessions.
+For example 50 concurrent licences shared among 200+ users. | Variable (cost-effective for shift work) | Must monitor peak usage.
+Exceeding the concurrent limit is a compliance violation. |

 | Legacy Pricing Feature | How It Worked | Impact on Customers |